ishubham21/VS-Code-Avengers-Theme/README.md

 Meanwhile, the remaining Avengers -- Thor, Black Widow, Captain America and Bruce Banner -- must figure out a way to bring back their vanquished allies for an epic showdown with Thanos -- the evil demigod who decimated the planet and the universe.

-Join them along in their journey with this special VSCode extension/theme designed by harnessing all the colors from your favourite super-heros to choose from.
+Join them along in their journey with this special VSCode extension/theme designed by harnessing all the colors from your favourite super-heros from Avengers:Endgame to choose from.

-I know this may be a hard decision for you, but you get to choose from:
+This a collection of both light and dark themes paacked in one.
+You get choose which one to install!

 ## Characters' List